canonical/lxd/doc/storage-backends.md

  - Uses LVs for images, then LV snapshots for containers and container snapshots.
  - The filesystem used for the LVs is ext4 (can be configured to use xfs instead).
  - LVs are created with a default size of 10GiB (can be configured through).
+ - For environments with high container turn over (e.g continuous integration) it may be important to tweak the archival `retain_min` and `retain_days` settings in `/etc/lvm/lvm.conf` to avoid slowdowns when interacting with LXD.

 ### ZFS